KyFerr/kyferr.github.io/README.md

 Hey there!
-My name is KyFer and this is m up and coming website for my personal needs :)
+My name is KyFer and this is my up and coming website for my personal needs :)